-void forsubgroup(void E, long fun(void, GEN), GEN G, GEN B) goes through the same subgroups as forsubgroup(H = G, B,), calling fun(E, H) for each subgroup H, stopping if fun returns a non-zero value.
+void forsubgroup(void E, long fun(void, GEN), GEN G, GEN B) goes through the same subgroups as forsubgroup(H = G, B,), calling fun(E, H) for each subgroup H, stopping if fun returns a nonzero value.

-- forprime, for which we refer you to the next subsection. - forcomposite, we provide an iterator over composite integers:
+• forprime and forprimestep, iterators over primes and primes in arithmetic progressions, for which we refer you to the next subsection.

+• forcomposite, we provide an iterator over composite integers:

-int forcomposite(forcomposite_t T, GEN a, GEN b) initialize an iterator T over composite integers in [a, b]; over composites $\geq a$ if b =NULL.
+int forcomposite_init(forcomposite_t T, GEN a, GEN b) initialize an iterator T over composite integers in [a, b]; over composites $\geq a$ if b =NULL.
+We must have $a \geq 0$.
 Return 0 if the range is known to be empty from the start (as if b < a or b < 0), and return 1 otherwise.